dnaeon/go-vcr/README.md

 defer r.Stop() // Make sure recorder is stopped once done with it

 // Your test code will continue to see the real access token and
-// it is redacted before the recorded interactions are saved
-r.AddSaveFilter(func(i *cassette.Interaction) error {
+// it is redacted before the recorded interactions are saved on disk r.AddSaveFilter(func(i *cassette.Interaction) error {
     if strings.Contains(i.URL, "/oauth/token") {
         i.Response.Body = `{"access_token": "[REDACTED]"}`